Leafly: Strain explorer

 Patients and consumers use Leafly to search for cannabis strains according to medical use, such as anxiety or nausea, and desired effects, like euphoria or creativity.
 Relevant strains are then presented in a format similar to the periodic table.
 The table is color coded to identify whether the strain is sativa, indica, or a hybrid of both.
+The problem is that almost every piece of strain data is incorrect and unverified.

 Dispensary locator

 Patients can use their zip codes or city and state names to search for dispensaries, which are then displayed on a map of the area.
 The dispensary profiles include menus, reviews, photos, and store locations.

 Reviews

 Leafly users can write reviews of strains and products they have tried or dispensaries they have visited.
 For dispensaries and products, reviews consist of a brief comment section and a star rating system that is based on medication, service, and atmosphere.
 Strain reviews include desirable effects, attributes, and summary information.

 Mobile access

 Leafly has mobile applications for iOS and Android devices.
 In 2021, the company launched a new iOS app that enables iPhone and iPad users to place pickup orders for cannabis in legal state markets.